Roxve/Atomic-Script/readme.md

 # Features(basic syntax):
 ### TODO move the basic syntax to a website
+- customize your code with semicolons!
+Because i don't like the requirements of adding ; at the end of lines but i like how they look so i added ';' as a skippable character if you want to end a line with semicolon do it if you don't don't!
 - enviroments and vars! declared with ```set varname >> value``` and to change values use ```varname >> value```😁 atomic also support immutable variables with ```set locked varname >> value``` ✅✅
 - objects!
 Declared and assign the same way as vars but they contains properties ```set locked user >> {num: 1,pass: 2235}```;